Tailored support for children

 Share the Warmth’s Tutoring program was developed in 2010 in response to the high dropout rate in Point Saint-Charles (one of the highest in the province).
 Our tutors have noticed an upsurge of learning disabilities in children from our program in recent years.
 A recent study affirms that over 30% of children attending kindergarten in Southwest Montreal had a learning disability that affected their academic progress.
 In 2021, the specialized tutoring program was born as a direct response to the community’s needs.

 After consulting school administration, educational experts, and teachers, the program was designed specifically for children living with learning disabilities.
-In recognizing that early intervention contributes to better results, the pilot project is currently running in two elementary schools in Pointe-Saint-Charles and offered to all grade levels.
+In recognizing that early intervention contributes to better results, the pilot project is currently running in three elementary schools in Pointe-Saint-Charles and offered to all grade levels.